 Update on MEO Australia Limited name change to Melbana Energy and Extension of Exploration Period

-Melbana Energy Limited, listed on the Australian ASX (“MAY”), and formerly known as MEO Australia Limited, recently announced its corporate name change and rebranding.
+Melbana Energy Limited, listed on the Australian ASX (“MAY”), formerly known as MEO Australia Limited, recently announced its corporate name change and rebranding.

-This extension gives Melbana ample time to undertake extensive exploration activities including reevaluating 2D seismic data or undertaking more detailed field tests.
+This extension gives Melbana time to undertake extensive exploration activities, including reevaluating 2D seismic data or undertaking more detailed field tests.
 Currently, Melbana enjoys 100% interest in Block 9 although it is subject to a conditional 40% back-in option that is held by an energy company called Petro Australis Limited.

-The back-in option expires in September 2017 which means Petro Australis could exercise it before the validity period lapses.
+The back-in option expires in September 2017, which means Petro Australis could exercise it before the validity period lapses.
 With no competitors to worry about and an exploration period extension, Melbana is uniquely positioned to establish itself as a key energy player in Cuba.
-This notwithstanding, the thawing of diplomatic and economic relations between Cuba and the US means Melbana will enjoy the ripple effects of a growing economy, ease of accessing expertise, as well as ease of communication and transport.
+This notwithstanding, the thawing of diplomatic and economic relations between Cuba and the US means Melbana will enjoy the ripple effects of a growing economy, ease of accessing expertise, as well as communication and transport.

-After detailed assessment of exploration data, Melbana reckons that Block 9 has 8.183 billion barrels of oil-in-place.
-This is in addition to 395 million barrels of potentially high quality light oil located in the “Lower Sheet Play”, which has spurred Melbana to ramp up its focus on promising shallow plays that could boost its estimates of the highly lucrative light oil.
-These aspects mean Melbana is well poised to become a major energy player in the near future.
+After a detailed assessment of exploration data, Melbana reckons that Block 9 has 8.183 billion barrels of oil in place.
+This is in addition to 395 million barrels of potentially high-quality light oil in the “Lower Sheet Play”, which has spurred Melbana to ramp up its focus on promising shallow plays that could boost its estimates of the highly lucrative light oil.
+These aspects mean Melbana is well poised to become a major energy player soon.
 Thanks to these overtures and promising exploration results, Melbana’s CEO Peter Stickland says that the company is focused on early drilling in Block 9.
 In fact, a number of oil wells have been drilled in promising areas that were identified during exploration forays.